 6 Common Items to Buy Fair Trade

 1. Bananas.
 According to Fair Trade America, "bananas and other tropical fruits travel thousands of miles to arrive in our grocery stores and yet sometimes cost as little as $0.49/pound.
 Why is this?
 A lot of it has to do with banana farmers not getting paid a fair price for their fruit.
-Not only are farmers often not paid fairly, but workers are many times exposed to toxic pesticides and chemicals that are sprayed on the fruit."
+Not only are farmers paid unfairly, but workers are often exposed to toxic pesticides and chemicals that are sprayed on the fruit."
 Aldi and Whole Foods currently carry fair trade bananas.

 2. Chocolate/Cocoa.
 Much of the chocolate purchased today is produced by child labor in the Ivory Coast.
 According to a 2015 U.S. Labor Department report, "more than 2 million children were engaged in dangerous labor in cocoa-growing regions."
 While some companies have begun tracing their supply chains to help prevent child labor, a majority of the cocoa produced annually is sourced from small farms in West Africa, where cocoa farmers live on less than $1 per day.

 3. Coffee.
-Coffee is one of the worst when it comes to intense labor and unhealthy working conditions for farmers.
+Coffee is one of the worst culprits when it comes to intense labor and unhealthy working conditions for farmers.
 Fair trade certified coffee ensures that farmers are paid ethical prices for their labor and allows farmers to market their own harvests through direct, long-term contracts with international buyers.
-By receiving a fair price for their harvest, farmers are able to invest in their families' health and education, which empowers farming families and lifts them from poverty through trade, rather than aid.
+By receiving a fair price for their harvest, farmers are able to invest in their families' health and education, which empowers farming families and lifts them from poverty through trade—rather than aid.